lachlanmcdonald/mock-storagearea/README.md

 __mock-storagearea__ is a implementation of Chrome's [extension storage interface](StorageArea) (as distinct from the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), such as [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).)
 It is primarily intended for use in development/testing of extensions outside of the browser context, i.e. to development of UI external to the extension or test automation.

 > __Notes:__
 > - Manifest V3 introduced support for promises, where as versions prior used a callback argument.
-This implementation does not attempt to be backwards compatible and will <u>only</u> support promises.
+This implementation does not attempt to be backwards compatible and will <u>only</u> support promises (and do not contain signatures for the callback parameters.)
 > - The chrome.storage documentation is often vague.
 Whilst an attempt has been made to identify and replicate any undocumented behaviour, some discrepancies may exist across versions and browsers.

-> __Beta release:__ The package version will remain in <u>beta</u> until it can be more thoroughly tested.
-Whilst the tests are comprehensive, some behaviour may not properly replicate that of Chrome.
+> __Beta release:__ The package version will remain in <u>beta</u> until it can be more thoroughly tested in production.
+Whilst the existing tests are comprehensive, some behaviour may not properly replicate that of Chrome.
 Please [raise an issue](https://github.com/lachlanmcdonald/mock-storagearea/issues) if you encounter an irregularity.

 ## Usage